maniospas/Blombly/docs/material/minimization.md

 In this article, I will deconstruct Blombly's freshly-completed code minimization tricks.
 I found these fun to think about and simple to implement.
 So maybe they can serve as inspiration during the development of other languages too.
+Output representations are also compressed with zlib, but the improvements described here will let executables remain small even in the face of many dependencies.

 ## Introduction